 Excellent

-While it is better than average, it’s still not what I would call great.
+It is slightly worse than average and it’s still not what I would call great.
 Generally, I like to see edge support at 4.0” or less.
 Edge support while lying was good overall, but, like sitting edge support, leaves something to be desired.

 The level of edge support while seated is documented in the images below.